Fourier interpolation on the real line: Growth estimate

 Without loss of generality, we may assume $x\geq0$.
 Since $|z|$ is bounded for $z\in\gamma$, any monomial $z^\alpha x^\beta$ with $0\le \beta\le n$ is majorized by~$1+x^n$, and thus for all such $z$ we have~$|x^k\,Q_n(x,z)|\ll_{n,k,\gamma} 1+x^{n+k}$.
 Then

 Next, we observe that

 Note, that $1\leq|z|\ll1$ for $z\in\ell$.
 Hence, we get

-Without loss of generality, we may also assume that~$|\tau-i|\ge 1/10$, since we can recover the inequality in the region~$|\tau-i|<1/10$ by applying the maximum modulus principle together with the functional equation for $F_{\eps}$.
+Without loss of generality, we may also assume that~$|\tau-i|\ge 1/10$, since we can recover the inequality of the Lemma in the region~$|\tau-i|<1/10$ by applying the maximum modulus principle together with the functional equation for $F_{\eps}$.

 For $\tau$ with $\Im(\tau)\ge1/2$ and $|\tau-i|>1/10$ we can estimate $|K_{\eps}(\tau,z)| \ll |\theta(z)|^3$ with a constant independent of $\tau$.
 Since $|\theta^3(z)|$ behaves like $\Im(z)^{-2}e^{-\pi/\Im(z)}$ as $z$ approaches~$1$, by splitting the integral into~$\{z\colon \Im(z)\ge1/x\}$ and~$\{z\colon\Im(z) < 1/x\}$ we obtain